 The operator must perform FPS-FS I testing prior to the final carcass wash cabinet.
 In the case of FPS-FS II and OCD, the operator has the flexibility to determine the most appropriate location to perform the test as long as the rationale is supported by its HACCP system.

 7.2 Carcass Evaluation for Defects

-The carcass is evaluated for the presence of fecal, ingesta and food safety pathology defects based on ISO sampling plan 2859-1, S-1.
-The failure of a lot due to Category II TPCs being detected is to be handled in the same way as any other failure, however the detection of these conditions is the responsibility of the CFIA and these incidences should be discussed with the VIC to be rectified.
-The lot size shall be the choice of the facility operator (see definitions) and agreed to by the VIC/Area Red Meat Program Specialist but must remain within the operator's process control capability.
+The carcass is evaluated for FPS-FS I defects based on principles of ISO sampling plan 2859-1, S-1.
+The lot size shall be the choice of the facility operator (see definitions) and agreed to by the VIC but must remain within the operator's process control capability.
 Also included in this plan are associated switching rules which allows the operator to function in Normal, Tightened or Reduced sampling mode based on test performance results.
-ISO switching rules apply.
 Scheduled random sampling is performed by the facility operator and monitored by the CFIA.
-Refer Appendix C - Decision Tree for Finished Product Standards - Carcasses with Food Safety (FS) Defects.
+Refer Appendix C - Decision Tree for Finished Product Standards - Carcasses with Food Safety I (FS I) Defects.
 Once a lot size category is selected by the operator it may not be switched spontaneously.
 A written request shall be submitted to the VIC and a mutually acceptable implementation date negotiated.

 |AQL||Sample Code S-1 Lot size||Sample Mode||Sample Size||Accept||Reject|